Pandey-Pankaj/Meditation/README.md

 # Meditation
 This contains all the resources related to meditation research including neuroscience, cognitive science, philosophy, computational, signal processing and machine and deep learning.
+I will keep updating it with latest research and resources.

 Meditation techniques are broadly divided into three categories.